naomi-tan/odin-recipes/README.md

 - Create simple home page containing several links to recipes on separate pages.
 - On each recipe page include an image, ingredients list and step by step instructions.
 - Document consistently with good commits following convention.
+### CSS Addition
+- Create an external style.css file.
+- Add style by changing various properties of elements on the page.
+- Document consistently with good commits following convention.

 ## Lessons Learnt
 - Use commit history as log.